ZahinAbrar/ZahinAbrar.github.io/_publications/2009-10-01-paper-title-number-1.md

 ---
-title: "My First Paper Titlee"
+title: "My First Paper Titlee edited"
 collection: publications
 permalink: /publication/2009-10-01-paper-title-number-1
 excerpt: 'This paper is about the number 12.
 The number 21 is left for future work.'